 2012 Porsche Cayenne Hybrid Review

-The 2012 Porsche Cayenne S Hybrid is one of the best-driving hybrids on the market and has a gorgeous interior, but it falls short of rivals with its high sticker price and a short list of standard features for the money.
+Reviewers agree the 2012 Porsche Cayenne S Hybrid is one of the best-driving hybrids on the market and has a gorgeous interior.

 Test drivers say the Porsche Cayenne Hybrid is one of the best-driving hybrids out there.
 They especially love that it seems like they’re driving the gas-only Porsche Cayenne.
 Since hybrids are usually panned for their awkward-feeling brakes and unnatural acceleration, that’s big praise.
 It has more horsepower than the base V6 Cayenne, so opting for the Cayenne Hybrid not only gives you better gas mileage, but more power as well.